-Our Strongbala Justice Program is provided from our Strongbala Shed at 8 Third Street.
+Our StrongBala Justice Program is situated at 9 Second Street.

-Broadly, the StrongBala program aims to give indigenous men regular access to culturally appropriate holistic health, justice and alcohol and other drugs (AOD) services as well as providing educational sessions through a Personal Development Program (PDP).
+The StrongBala Justice Support Program aims to give indigenous men regular access to culturally appropriate holistic health, justice and alcohol and other drugs (AOD) services as well as providing educational sessions through a Personal Development Program (PDP).
 Referrals to internal and external health providers and other agencies are provided as required.

 Our AOD Program is situated at 9 Second Street.